Photo: Friends enjoying the Kings Cross Nightlife

 During the day there are plenty of cafes for coffee and something to eat.
 There are plenty of fast food outlets open all night as well.

-The night sees revellers traversing the streets to the many nightclubs, strip bars and assorted eateries, pinball parlours and entertainment.
+The night sees revellers traversing the streets to the many nightclubs, strip bars and assorted eateries, video arcades and multitudes of entertainment.

 Sip cocktails in the newer trendy bars or drink your share of beer in the many upbeat pubs and bars.
 Dance the night away.